 Can Speaker Wire Be Too Thick

 The simple answer is no!
 Your speaker wire can never be too thick.
-In fact, the thicker the wire, the better it is for your use because this helps you reduce resistance which also helps to produce better sound quality.
+The thicker the wire, the better it is for your use because this helps you reduce resistance which also helps to produce better sound quality.

 Speaker Wire Length Chart